sz2404/PUI2018_sz2404/HW2_sz2404/README.md

 Regarding displaying columns and displaying top rows etc. For dropping columns, I used the drop() command.

+The plot shows a positive correlation between trash collected and paper recycled.

 # Homework 2 - Extra Credit
 ### JSON file reading:
 The reading JSON part, I followed Professor Bianco's instruction, obtained the link from SODA API for the JSON file then used the pandas JSON reading function to structure the dataframe for the DSNY data.